-Let me start off by saying I have done and made people do thousands of court sprints over the years.
-They are like the “boast and drive” drill – everybody knows them and everybody has done them.
-If you are new to squash, please jump to the bottom of the article and come back after you have read that paragraph.
+Let me start off by saying I have done, and made people do thousands of court sprints over the years.
+They are like the “boast and drive” drill – everybody who plays squash knows them and everybody has done them.
+If you are new to squash, please don't do them - read on to learn about a better alternative.

-Sprinint outside is so much nicer than sprinting in a squash court.
-Well, unless it's rainy, windy or snowy.'
+Sprinting outside is so much nicer than sprinting in a squash court.
+Well, unless it's rainy, windy or snowy.

 Let’s be honest, court sprints are hard.
-If you do the common “How may in 1 minute” them you are going pretty fast.
-There’s a huge psychological component of touching the wall just before other people and it seems to be perfect for squash – moving around the court fast.
+If you do the common “How many in 1 minute”, then you are going pretty fast.
+There’s also a huge psychological component of touching the wall just before other people and it seems to be perfect for squash – moving around the court fast.
 I’ve heard of leader boards in clubs with a list of names.
 There are even videos of people doing the challenge.

 Court sprints, or just shuttle runs, can be performed literally anywhere.
 Why waste the time you have paid for on court by doing fitness work?
 It seems crazy to me.
 If you have free access to courts; great, no problem, lucky you, but most of us don’t.